HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Calendar_Methods.md

 *   _widgetWidth_ \[number\] - specifies the width of the widget (in pixels).
 This parameter is applicable only on iPhone.
 *   _widgetHeight_ \[number\] - specifies the height of the widget (in pixels).
 This parameter is applicable only on iPhone.

-Example
+### Example

+{% highlight VoltMx %}
-{% highlight voltMx %}//The below function will get invoked  when a gesture is recognized. function myTap(myWidget, gestureInfo) {
+//The below function will get invoked  when a gesture is recognized. function myTap(myWidget, gestureInfo) {
     alert(" Tap Gesture detected");
     alert("gestureType :" + gestureInfo.gestureType);